San Michele Arcangelo, Volterra

-San Michele Arcangelo (St Michele Archangel) is a 13th-century Romanesque-style, Roman Catholic church in Volterra, region of Tuscany, Italy.
+San Michele Arcangelo (St Michele Archangel) is a 13th-century Romanesque-style Roman Catholic church located on Via Guarnacci #6 in Volterra, province of Pisa, region of Tuscany, Italy.
 The church is across the street from the Medieval Palazzo Maffei-Guarnacci (Casa Torre Toscano).

 History

-While there is documentation dating a church on the site to the 10th century, the Romanesque facade of the church, partially embellished with marble and pietra dura striations dates to around 1285.
+While documentation dates a church on the site to the 10th century, the Romanesque facade of the church, partially embellished with marble and pietra dura striations, dates to around 1285.
 In the arches are reliefs with the heraldic symbols of the Farnese family.
 The statue of the Madonna over the portal is a copy of a 14th-century original now in the Museum of Sacred Art.